Giants vs Braves game thread

-The Atlanta Braves will try to make it three-straight wins Tuesday night when they continue a four-game series against the San Francisco Giants.
-Atlanta took the opener Monday 2-1 on a walk-off single in the ninth by Orlando Arcia.
-Spencer Strider will make his fifth start of the season for the Braves while the Giants will go with right-hander Anthony DeSclafani.
+The Atlanta Braves will be looking to get back into the win column Wednesday night when they continue a four-game series against the San Francisco Giants.
+The Braves took the opener Monday 2-1, but fell 12-10 Tuesday night.
+Charlie Morton will get the start for Atlanta while San Francisco will go with left-hander Carlos Rodon.

-Atlanta will stick with the same lineup as Monday with Travis d’Arnaud behind the plate and hitting fifth.
-Arcia will play second and hit eighth while Michael Harris will bat ninth.
+The Braves will roll out a different looking lineup Wednesday with Austin Riley getting a day off.
+William Contreras gets the start behind the plate and will catch.
+Orlando Arcia moves up to the sixth spot in the order and will play third base.
+Phil Gosselin gets his second start at second base and will hit eighth.

 Mike Yastrzemski - CF